[2025] A must-read for anyone planning to climb Mount Fuji! 8 things you should know before climbing Fuji

 Official Fuji Climbing Site

-Fuji Chobo no Yu Yurari Onsen is a day-trip hot spring facility that offers a total of 16 types of baths, including two open-air baths with outstanding views of Mt.
-Fuji, as well as carbonated springs and cave baths.
+Fuji Chobo no Yu Yurari Onsen is a day-trip hot spring facility that offers a total of 16 types of baths, including two open-air baths with outstanding views of Mount Fuji, as well as carbonated springs and cave baths.

 Fuji Chobo no Yu Yurari Onsen Free Shuttle Bus Reservation

-After climbing Mt.
-Fuji, enjoy a relaxing stay and sightseeing at the Fuji Five Lakes!
+After climbing Fuji, enjoy a relaxing stay and sightseeing at the Fuji Five Lakes!
 Fuji Midori no Kyukamura

 Fuji Midori no Kyuka Mura is a large accommodation facility adjacent to the Fuji Chobo no Yu Yurari Onsen.
 If you want to enjoy both climbing Mt.
 Fuji and sightseeing around the Fuji Five Lakes, be sure to stay at Fuji Midori no Kyuka Mura!